ultraio/docs-blockchain/docs/guides/Uniq Variants/organizing-metadata.md

 Acceptable dynamic URI values:

 -   `factory_id` - Factory ID based on the on-chain data
--   `token_serial_number` - Serial number of a specific token.
+-   `serial_number` - Serial number of a specific token.
 Incremental value starting from 1
--   `token_id` - ID of the token.
+-   `id` - ID of the token.
 Pool of possible IDs is shared between all Uniqs and in general you won't know it until the token is minted
--   `token_hash` - Hash of the token metadata stored per token
+-   `hash` - Hash of the token metadata stored per token

 Example of `static` default token URI: http://myfactory.io/deafult_token.json